 Sometimes when you don’t get a lot of days off to travel you have to learn to maximise the little amount of time you have!
-I this post I share my tried and tested itinerary on what to see in Dublin in 2 days!
-Including cool things to see and do, where to eat in Dublin and where I stayed!
+I this post I share my tried and tested itinerary on things to see in Dublin in 2 days!
+Including cool things to see in Dublin, where to eat and where I stayed!